-A Better Town Center
+A Better Chevy Chase Lake Center

-This section recommends ways to improve quality of life and enhance pedestrian, bicycle and vehicular connections in Chevy Chase Lake, before the Purple Line has been realized.
-The Town Center includes the commercial properties on Connecticut Avenue between Chevy Chase Lake Drive and Manor Road, plus the Newdale Mews and Chevy Chase Lake Apartments.
-This section focuses on the redevelopment of Chevy Chase Lake shopping center and the added flexibility of mixed-use zoning for current commercial properties.
-Development under the Plan's proposed zoning proposed would not require new sites for schools, the library, or the fire station.
+This section recommends ways to improve quality of life in and around the Chevy Chase Lake Center.
+The Center includes the commercial properties on Connecticut Avenue between Chevy Chase Lake Drive and Manor Road, plus the Newdale Mews and Chevy Chase Lake Apartments.